YunTianZhou/exlib/README.md

 scripts/build.sh --config Debug --tests OFF --generator "Ninja"
 ```

-To use the default settings: Release build, tests ON, and the default generator (e.g., Unix Makefiles or Ninja if available):
+To use the default settings: Release build, tests & examples ON and link with static library, and the default generator (e.g., Unix Makefiles or Ninja if available):

 ```bash
 scripts/build.sh